NiklasMerz/explainer-webview-local-content/README.md

 webview.registerScheme('https://localcontent.mydomain.com') // Used by Android WebViewAssetLoader
 ```

-The custom scheme variant is probably favorable, because this avoids conflicts and possibly malicious attempts with existing internet addresses.
+The custom scheme variant is straightforward, because this avoids conflicts with existing internet addresses.
 Officially registered and non-standard custom schemes are widely used for different purposes in apps.

+The standard HTTP(S) scheme probably offers better flexibility and allows use-cases where the WebViews falls back or overwrites certain URLs.

+**Both variants could be allowed.**

+> This design decision is up for discussion: https://github.com/NiklasMerz/explainer-webview-local-content/discussions/1

 <!-- This may be an open question,
 in which case you should link to any active discussion threads. -->